vita-student-projects/BEV_group4/README.md

 </div>
 <br />

-This lack of performance for the inference is believed to be due to the following paramaters:
+We believe this lack of performance for the inference is due to the following parameters:

-- First, the camera calibration parameters necessary to our model had to be taken from the NuScenes Mini dataset, supposing that a similar camera would be used for the images to be infered on.
+- Since the camera calibration parameters, necessary to our model, were not provided with the video, we had to take these parameters from the NuScenes Mini dataset, supposing that a similar camera would be used for the images to be infered on.
 - Second, the camera orientation and positioning within the car instead of in front of it was not expected.
-As the image had to be cropped along its width, the scaling operations performed along the width to adapt to the input format of the model may have changed the geometry of the objects to be predicted beyond the performance of the model.
+As the image had to be cropped along its width, the scaling operations performed along this axis to adapt to the input format of the model may have changed the geometry of the objects to be predicted beyond the performance of the model.

 ## Project Evolution
 Although the passage from $IoU$ to $DIoU$ loss function has proven successful in better representing pedestrians and small objects with extreme aspect ratios, the accuracy should be higher if human lives are at stake.
 There are multiple interesting paths that could be explored to further increase the model's prediction accuracy.

-One option is to implement $CIoU$ (Complete IoU) and train the model with this loss function.
+One option is to implement $CIoU$ (Complete $IoU$) and train the model with this loss function.
 ```math
 C_{IoU} = 1- IoU + {{\rho^2(b,b_{gt})} \over {c^2}} + \alpha V \arctan(\frac{w_{gt}}{h_{gt}})
 ```